 Parents can make a difference.
 We all know the importance of our parents and grownups.
 Parental involvement is the key to growth and achievement in our students.
 When we involve our parents, we all work as a team.
 Everyone on the team is essential, and students feel their jobs in school have value and are important too.

-Last week, I came across a blog post called Why Your Teacher Is Asking for 45 Glue Sticks, and I loved it.
-You see, last year, I think I bought about 300 pencils for my students to use, and I do not believe I had many left.
+Last week, I came across a blog post called Why Your Teacher Is Asking for 45 Glue Sticks.
+I loved it.
+You see, last year, I bought about 1000 pencils for my students to use in the classroom.
+You will not be surprised to hear I have none left.
 Where did they go?
 I’m not quite sure really.
 I just know that we had to have them, and that’s just one item.
 We also used tons of post it notes, highlighters (in all colors to color code information), dry erase pens, and so much more.
 Well this post got me thinking about how parents support their kids, and about other ways they can help us make this a phenomenal year.
-It will be, right?
-So, here are just a few thoughts I have on parental involvement.
-I hope you find these tips helpful as nothing is more important than helping your child be successful from the beginning and throughout his/her educational journey.
+I’ll share a few thoughts here.

 A teacher’s job is challenging and exhausting.
 Most days, teachers barely get a bathroom break or lunch, and there are always materials to cut out, work to display, or most importantly, children who need tutoring.
 If you have the time, there is always room for you to help in some way.
 This too shows your child that his/her education is valuable, and just think how helping a young child read will make you feel.

 Parents can make a Big Difference at Home

 Have you ever gone through a child’s backpack and found bundles of papers in a wad from three months ago?
 Most likely those papers came out of your child’s desk after a classroom desk cleaning.
 Sadly, the review time was lost because the work is so old.